sadique43/sadique43/README.md

 - 👋 Hi, I’m @sadique43
 - 👀 I’m interested in Web-Development and App development
-- 🌱 I’m pursuing my career as a Front-End Developer.
+- 🌱 I’m pursuing my career as a Web Developer.
 - 💞️ I’m happy with my work and life.😊
 - 📫 How to reach me adiqueakhtar@gmail.com